ThomWright/ThomWright.github.io/_wip/alerting-for-slos.md

 - Wider window = higher precision, but longer detection and reset times.
 - Lower error threshold = higher sensitivity, but lower precision.

-This looks like a difficult problem to solve: every change we can make improves one measure, but worsens others!
+This looks like a difficult problem to solve: every change we make improves one measure, but worsens others!
 Luckily, there are a few tricks we can use.

 ## Improving sensitivity and precision